Notes from a week

 Factories and fields might temporarily be more difficult to reach, but they are whole and untouched.
 They were full to bursting before this began, and they are full to bursting now.

 Kathryn and I are ordering take-out from our all-time favorite restaurants.
-Two days ago, this felt like a gesture of solidarity; today, it feels like… I don’t know—like slipping a little money into a child’s pocket as they board a train that will take them far away.
+Two days ago, this felt like a gesture of solidarity; today, it feels like … I don’t know —

 A few years ago, our favorite café closed.
 Its owners were tired of running it, ready for something new.
 They threw a party and the whole neighborhood came.
 Everybody got to thank them.